mdabcevic/mk2/documentation/DevUtils/tools.md

+# Tools
-Collection of useful tools used for developing and debugging.
+Collection of useful tools used during developing and debugging.

 ### JWT.IO
 https://jwt.io/